v4iv/theleakycauldronblog/src/pages/blog/diving-into-the-cosmere-mistborn-the-final-empire-review.md

   - book
   - interesting
 ---
 Although I love Harry Potter and Lord of the Rings I'm not much of a Fantasy reader, I mostly stick to Sci-Fi books.
-But I had heard a lot about Brandon Sanderson but the sheer number of pages per book, and the number of books had made me avoid getting into it for the longest time.
-But then somehow I stumbled upon "that Wired article"(not gonna provide a link to that hit piece and increase its engagement) insulting Brandon Sanderson, and after reading it, he came off as a great guy.
+And though, I had heard a lot about Brandon Sanderson, the sheer number of pages per book, and the number of books had made me avoid getting into it for the longest time.
+Then somehow I stumbled upon "that Wired article"('Brandon Sanderson is your God' not gonna provide a link to that hit piece and increase its engagement) insulting Brandon Sanderson, and after reading it, instead of the intended effect, he rather came off as a great guy.
 So, I decided to get into it and decided to follow his very own 2024 reading guide.

 https://youtu.be/SVsFurvvkhs